bepsvpt/secure-headers/docs/README.md

 * After setting `hsts` header, you can visit [https://hstspreload.org](https://hstspreload.org) and submit request to add your domain to `preload list`.

-## Public Key Pinning

-* When `hpkp` `hashes` array is empty, this header will not add to http response.

 ## Content Security Policy

-* If you want to disable csp header, set `custom-csp` to empty string `''`.
-* When a directive is empty array, it will set to `none`.
-If you want to omit a directive, just remove it.
+**You can find real world website examples in [tests](https://github.com/bepsvpt/secure-headers/blob/6.0.0/tests/Builders/ContentSecurityPolicyBuilderTest.php#L241-L945).**

-* If you want to allow specific protocol in directive, add them to `schemes` array.
+* If you want to allow specific protocol in directive:
     ```php
     'img-src' => [
         'schemes' => [